 A flavorful fusion of old and new tastes will bring fresh sophistication to your Valentine’s party.
 To inspire you, I’ve created a buffet menu that celebrates the delicious diversity of Asia’s regional cuisine, with recipes based on classic ingredients and cooking techniques.
 Each dish has been made easy for casual entertaining so guests can help themselves.
 From spicy Shrimp Satay and Savory Pork Tenderloin to Creamy Coconut Rice Pudding Brûlée, the menu showcases the fragrant flavors and beautiful presentations that are synonymous with Asian hospitality.
 Read More…

-The Chamberlaines by Gary D. Crawford
+The Tilghman’s Island Series (Part II) by Gary Crawford

 Tidewater Times was established in 1952 as a specialized monthly magazine which would appeal to the tourist, the prospective land buyer, and others for whom the Eastern Shore has a special allure.
 It was created to be small enough to fit into a woman’s purse or a man’s coat pocket.
 Today it has blossomed as a vital symbol of our thriving community.

-Subscriptions are $25 per year.
+Subscriptions are $30 per year.
 For rate or subscription information please contact Tidewater Times.